 In addition, you must also have adequate accommodation for you and any dependents that live with you.

 Unless you are a national of a majority English-speaking country, for example, Canada or New Zealand, in most cases you will need to demonstrate that you have a good knowledge of the English language.

 You can do this by either having an academic qualification that was taught in English and is recognised as being equivalent to a UK bachelors degree, masters degree or PhD or, alternatively, you will need to pass an approved English language test in speaking and listening.

-How to apply using FLR M form
+How to make an application using FLR M form

 You can apply to extend your UK Spouse visa using the FLR M form at any time before your current permission to stay in the UK expires.
 In most cases, you will need to complete the application process online.

-As part of the application process you will be required to provide your personal details, as well as those of any dependent children applying with you.
+As part of the application process, you will be required to provide your personal details, as well as those of any dependent children applying with you.